 Be an engaged member of the medical team.

-It’s hard to manage a serious illness or injury.
+Certainly, it’s hard to manage a serious illness or injury.
 There is a lot of medical information to learn and keep track of, difficult decisions to make, complicated medication routines to manage, and more.

 - Ask as many questions as you need until you are sure you understand what the doctors, nurses and other staff tell you.
-Importantly, don’t be afraid to ask a doctor or nurse to repeat or rephrase a response.
+And don’t be afraid to ask a doctor or nurse to repeat or rephrase a response.

 - Ask your health insurer to assign you a case manager, who can be very helpful to you as you navigate the medical world.